New players, strange offseason, simple question: Are the 2020 Seahawks better than last year’s team?

 Assuming anyone can block for them.

 Four-time Pro Bowler Duane Brown is one of the Seahawks’ best acquisitions of the past five years, but he is 35.
 Left guard MIke Iupati played well for the Seahawks last year, but is 33.
-Justin Britt and Joey Hunt are gone at center, with B.J.
-Finney expecting to get the starting nod there.
+Justin Britt and Joey Hunt are gone at center, with Ethan Pocic expecting to get the starting nod there.
 Guard D.J.
 Fluker and tackle Germain Ifedi have left the right side, likely to be replaced by Damien Lewis and Brandon Shell, respectively.

 Is this group as talented as last year?
 Probably.
 But could there be problems on the continuity front, given that they haven’t had as much time to jell due to the coronavirus wiping out many offseason workouts?
 Yes.
 I wouldn’t be surprised if the O-line declines … even if it’s just a touch.

-As far as the pass-catchers go, expect an upgrade.
+As far as the pass catchers go, expect an upgrade.
 For two reasons.
 The first is the acquisition of three-time Pro Bowler Greg Olsen at tight end.
 The second is what’s expected to be a breakout season for sophomore receiver DK Metcalf, who stunned onlookers with his athleticism last year.
 Throw in No. 1 receiver Tyler Lockett coming off the most productive season of his career, and Russ has more cooking utensils than ever before.

 Defense is where things become a bit more questionable — particularly on the line.
 The premier pass rusher, frankly, isn’t here.
 And Seattle lost its most impactful defensive player from last year when DE Jadeveon Clowney signed with the Titans.
 Yes, the addition of Bruce Irvin, who had a career-high 8.5 sacks last year, helps, but for a team that was tied for 29th in sacks in 2019, he isn’t a solution.